Hikiyoshi/Rooms/README.md

 # LOOPING DOORS
 # OVERVIEW
 This game was entry for [GMTK Game Jam 2025](https://itch.io/jam/gmtk-2025), which started on July 31st, 2025.
-It was made within the last 4 days of the jam.
+It was made within **the last 4 days** of the jam.

 # DESCRIPTION
-Each door open to something new.
+Each door **open to something new**.

-Unpredictable challenges lie ahead, including strange traps, puzzles, and even bizarre creatures.
+__Unpredictable challenges__ lie ahead, including strange traps, puzzles, and even bizarre creatures.

-New challenges must be met to unlock new doors.
-As long as you're not giving up, you must be looking for something until the ultimate escape is achieved.
+New challenges must be met __to unlock new doors__.
+As long as you're not giving up, you **must be looking for** something until the ultimate escape is achieved.
 # TOOLS
 - Unity 6
 - Visual Studio Code